Article: Hermes Birkin Authentication Guide Egypt

 Hand-stitching: the 30-degree saddle stitch

 This is the single most reliable authentication marker on a Birkin, and the one counterfeit factories cannot fully solve.
-Every Birkin is closed by hand using saddle stitch — two needles working from opposite sides of the leather with waxed linen thread, locking each stitch independently.
+Every Birkin is closed by hand using saddle stitch, with two needles working from opposite sides of the leather with waxed linen thread, locking each stitch independently.
 The result has three visual signatures.

 The interior: lining, leather tab, base feet